elasticio/api-docs/source/includes/_tenants.md

 }
 ```

-This endpoint returns all Tenants objects for a certain user.
+This resource allows you to retrieve all **Tenants** of the current user.

 ### HTTP Request